The Architect and the Plantsman ~ thoughts on collaboration with other professionals

 Reduce Hard Paving

 City folk seem to have an obsession with paving every inch of land they see.
 This leads to a huge increase of rainwater runoff which, in turn, overloads the storm-water systems and results in flooding – sometimes with disastrous consequences.
 Soil, especially when well planted, allows a large percentage of the rain that falls on it, to penetrate the ground and recharge the water table beneath.
-This allows plants to grow more naturally, gives us sweet water in the dry season and, in coastal areas, prevents the egress of saline water.
+This, in turn, allows plants to grow more naturally, gives us sweet water in the dry season and, in coastal areas, prevents the egress of saline water.

 Give Nature a Home